lantenak/de_zoomcamp_project/README.md

 This project explores protected areas' types and years of enactment of that status based on The World Database on Protected Areas (WDPA).

+With this project I aim to build an ETL pipeline.
+I fetch data from WDPA website, load that to Google Cloud Storage.
+After transformations using dbt I save data to Google BigQuery for further visualization via Google Data Studio.

 # What questions is this project trying to answer?

 Keeping in mind that expression 'protected areas' more or less on hearing, it would be interesing to know: